Where is this walk?

 Walk up Roseberry Topping

 An iconic small but distinct hill stands proud and detached from the main North York Moors.
-The walk up Roseberry Topping is highly enjoyable and includes a short scramble but the views across the moors and north to the sea make it worthwhile.
+The walk up Roseberry Topping is highly enjoyable and includes a short scramble.
+However the views across the moors and north to the sea make any effort very worthwhile.

 The Walk